IEDB/TCRMatch/README.md

 python -m TCRMatch match -i /path/to/input.txt -o /path/to/output.txt
 ```

+There are a few other command line parameters:
+- -t specifies the threshold (should be a value between 0 and 1)
+- -p specifies the number of threads to use if operating on more than 1 core
+- -f specifies the input file format, this is optional but needs to be specified as ```airr``` if using AIRR tsv format files

 ### API
 The TCRMatch module also exposes a simple method for calculating the distance between two CDR3b sequences.
 This can be called by importing the module like so:
 ```Python